knowit/snappysense/README.md

 ### Developer builds

-Canonical source code for the Arduino-based firmware is in `firmware-arduino/src/`, start with `firmware-arduino/src/main.cpp` and `firmware-arduino/src/main.h`.
+Source code for the Arduino-based firmware is in `firmware-arduino/src/`, start with `firmware-arduino/src/main.cpp` and `firmware-arduino/src/main.h`.

 Enable `DEVELOPER` in `firmware-arduino/src/main.h` to make it easier to develop and test.